goyamamoto/effetune/docs/plugins/analyzer.md

 ## Latency Monitor

 Shows audio input, processing, and output latency.
 Input and output values are read from browser APIs when available.
+Output latency relies on `AudioContext.getOutputTimestamp` or the `outputLatency` property.
 Processing latency is sampled by the audio engine every 100&nbsp;ms and displayed as a moving average.
 Values refresh once per second.

 ### What It Shows
 - **Input Latency**: Time from the audio source to the processing stage